< Blog

 Conor O'Kelly March 2, 2026

-Ask about hotel options using your favorite AI tool today, and it will give recommendations, ask follow-up questions, and possibly integrate with an OTA to check availability.
+Ask about hotel options using your favorite AI tool today, and it will give recommendations, ask follow-up questions, and possibly integrate with an OTA and ChatGPT integration to check availability.

 With Google’s Universal Commerce Protocol (UCP), AI can take over transactions too.
-This standard allows AI systems to move from product discovery to checkout and post-purchase support inside an AI interface.
+This standard allows Google AI agents to move from product discovery to checkout and post-purchase support inside a single AI interface.
+That shift is what the industry now calls agentic commerce: AI that doesn’t just recommend, but acts.

 For hotels, this is not a feature you turn on tomorrow.
 It signals an evolution in the booking path.
 The right response today is preparation.